Published on 18/09/2019

-With autumn upon us and winter just around the corner, energy costs can ramp up in the colder months, with one third of SME businesses reporting the cost of energy as a barrier to growth.
+With autumn upon us and winter just around the corner, energy costs can ramp up, with one third of SME businesses reporting the cost of energy as a barrier to growth.

 Did you know many businesses could reduce their energy bills by 18-25% by installing energy efficiency measures, with many of them at no cost?